antlarr/bard/README.md

-# mma
+# bard
-My Music Archive - A catalog manager for your music
+Bard Music Manager - A database to manage your music, find duplicates and fix tags